High Point, North Carolina: Geography

 High Point is the only city in North Carolina that exists within four counties: Davidson, Forsyth, Guilford and Randolph.
 It also stands within two major watersheds: the Yadkin–Pee Dee to the west and the Cape Fear to the east.
 Parts of the city rise above 1000 ft, making it among the highest cities in North Carolina's Piedmont.

-High Point is bordered by Greensboro to the north, Jamestown to the northeast, and Archdale to the southeast.
-The city limits of Trinity and Thomasville come within half a mile of High Point's city limits to the south and southwest, respectively.
+High Point is bordered by Greensboro to the north and northeast, Jamestown to the northeast, and Archdale to the southeast.
+The city limits of Trinity and Thomasville come within half a mile of the city limits of High Point limits to the south and southwest, respectively.

 According to the United States Census Bureau, the city has a total area of 58.43 sqmi, of which 56.91 sqmi is land and 1.52 sqmi (2.60%) is water.